santosh1208/HarperDBHackathon/README.md

 Technology used

 Flogo : To build IoT integration flow.
 Flogo (http://www.flogo.io/ ) is an open source tool built by TIBCO software used to create lightweight IoT integration flows.
 All the logic can be visually coded with drag and drop facility.
-Our solution ingest data from MQTT and inserts in to HarperDB over REST .
+Once the flow is ready we actually build the executable that will run on edge device like pi.
+It will listen on MQTT topic for the data coming from sensors.
+MQTT trigger in the flow will ingest data from MQTT and start the flow.
+This flow will insert data coming from sensors into HarperDB.

 HarperDB : To store data coming from sensors

 Raspberry pi : To run IoT flow and interfacing with sensors .
 The flow created with flogo can be built and run on Raspberry pi .
 Once the flow is running on device it can accept data coming over MQTT .

+MQTT : MQTT protocol is used to ingest data from multiple IoT sensors.

+Ionic : Ionic application framework is used to build cross platform mobile application.
+Using in-vehicle connectvity the data from harperDB running on Pi can be shown to user via mobile app.

 Application